who

 Vision

-Lauriel Harte Marger has been named executive story editor of the television series, “Nancy Drew”.
-Most recently, her original script won one of the best five comedy scripts of The Writers Guild of America West 2022 competition.
-Prior, Lauriel served as a writer and then story editor on FOX's "Prodigal Son", seasons one and two, respectively.
-She simultaneously created and wrote a darkly comedic YA series for Quibi, developed by Character 7 (The Undoing, The Night Manager).
+Lauriel Harte Marger's new original primetime drama just went into development, as she simultaneously was brought in as "script doctor" for a studio feature film readying for production.
+Lauriel continues to consult on several television vehicles and teach TV writing to selective literary clients through her private coaching practice.
+Prior to the strike she was named executive story editor of the television series, “Nancy Drew”.
+During the pandemic, her original script won one of the best five comedy scripts of The Writers Guild of America West 2022 competition.
+Prior to the pandemic shut down, Lauriel served as a writer and then story editor on FOX's "Prodigal Son", seasons one and two, respectively.
+Again, she simultaneously created and wrote a darkly comedic YA series for Quibi, developed by Character 7 (The Undoing, The Night Manager).
 And previously, she sold a YA, supernatural drama pilot to YouTube Red with Fake Empire (Gossip Girl, Dynasty).
-Lauriel is repped by Sugar23, WME, and Felker Toczek Suddleson Abramson LLP.
+Lauriel is repped by WME, Sugar23, and Felker Toczek Suddleson Abramson LLP.

 A storyteller at heart, Lauriel came to TV and film by way of songwriting, after dropping out of high school to sign a record deal at WB Records.
 As an accomplished flautist, she debuted with The New York Philharmonic at age 11, and has also written songs for many non-profit causes, as a Youth Ambassador for the United Nations and World Health Organization.

-After turning down a scholarship to study neuroscience and anthropology, Lauriel couch-surfed in London while enrolled in a playwriting program at the Royal Academy of Dramatic Art, before living on a futon in Somerville and crashing classes at Harvard.
-She sold her first script at 23.
+After turning down a scholarship to study neuroscience and anthropology, Lauriel couch-surfed in London while enrolled in a writing program at the Royal Academy of Dramatic Art.
+After living on a futon in Somerville and crashing classes at Harvard, Lauriel sold her first script at 23.

 Lauriel co-founded The ComedyCures Foundation at age 6 along with her Mom, Saranne Rothberg, who was undergoing cancer treatment.
 Lauriel supports the Bard Prison Initiative, which brings liberal arts education to inmates in upstate New York.